-Servals only occur in Africa, where they have a wide distribution, inhabiting the wetter areas throughout sub-Saharan Africa.
+The Servals range is restricted to Africa (endemic), where they have a wide distribution, inhabiting the wetter areas throughout sub-Saharan Africa.

 They are absent from the central tropical rainforests and the deserts in the north and south west.